radiofrance/dib/docs/executors.md

 Executors
 =========

-DIB supports multiple build executors.
+dib supports multiple build executors.
 An executor is a platform able to run image builds and tests.
 Unlike the build backends which can be explicitely chosen, the executor is automatically selected depending on the type of operation (build, test), and the executors configured in the configuration file.